 See Section III: Special Permits for exceptions (below).

 Students who believe that their special circumstances necessitate the ability to park at more than one campus (i.e. Bryn Mawr/Haverford, Bryn Mawr/Swarthmore) will be required to apply to a dean of their respective college for dispensation, i.e., a Haverford or Swarthmore student would seek authorization from a Haverford or Swarthmore dean.
 These requests will be carefully evaluated by the dean and if granted, a special permit will be issued, space permitting.
-These permits will allow the operator of a registered vehicle to park in the Field House Lot only at Haverford College and at the Brecon/Batten Lot at Bryn Mawr College.
+These permits will allow the operator of a registered vehicle to park in the South Lot only at Haverford College and at the Brecon/Batten Lot at Bryn Mawr College.
 Violations of the terms of this dispensation may result in ticketing, towing, and/or revocation of parking privileges.

 Section IV: Registration Fee